-St. Croix Prep allows students to have cell phones, smartwatches, and other technology devices, but they are not to be visible, turned on, or in use during regular school hours.
+Middle School and Upper School allows students to have cell phones, smartwatches, earphones, and other technology devices, but they are not to be visible, turned on, or in use during regular school hours.

 Students may use their phones/devices before/after regular school hours.
 We understand that on occasion a student may need to communicate transportation needs with a parent or family member.
 This communication should go through the Office Manager.
-The use of headphones is prohibited unless authorized by St. Croix Prep faculty.
-Students who violate the above restrictions shall be deemed to have created a disruption to the instructional environment and are subject to confiscation of their phones/devices.
+The use of earphones is prohibited unless authorized by St. Croix Prep faculty.
+Students who violate the above restrictions shall be deemed to have created a disruption to the instructional environment and may receive a technology violation.

 All technology violations will result in disciplinary action.
 Possible consequences may include confiscation, detention, or parental meeting.
 St. Croix Prep shall not assume responsibility for theft, loss, damage or unauthorized use of a cell phone or other technology devices.

-Use of camera and recording features on cell phones and other devices is prohibited without administrative approval.
+Use of camera and/or recording features on cell phones and other devices are prohibited without administrative approval.